Kelvin-Chen/bitcoind/README.md

 ### JSON-RPC Authentication
 This docker image automatically generates a password for the JSON-RPC interface.
 You can use your own password by overwriting the `BITCOIND_PASSWORD` environment variable.
+The environment variable is only taken into account on first run.
+The password is saved in the bitcoin.conf file and will not be overwritten by changes to the env var.
 The username is `btcrpc`.